lprevedello/RSNA-Spotlight-2023/README.md

 Next, click on (1) Advanced to expand additional options, (2) Under the Hood to show real-time model training performance and (3) Train Model to start training your model.
 ![example image](./images/image9.jpg)

 Accuracy is relatively high as shown in the graph above.
-But this around it seems real.
+But this time around it seems real.
 Let's interpret the results by clicking on the "Accuracy per class" and "Confusion matrix" buttons.
 ![example image](./images/image10.jpg)

-This time the model can differentiate cardiomegaly cases from normal ones.
+This time the model can differentiate cardiomegaly cases from cases without cardiomegaly.

 We can actually see if this is the case by testing it with the same example as before:

-Download a cardiomegaly case [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg)
+Use the cardiomegaly case you previously downloaded or download it again [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg)

 Exit out of the "Under the hood" widget by clicking on the X sign in the upper right corner.
 Click on the option "Webcam" and change to "File" in the Preview widget.